aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Design Overview

 ### Physical L2LS Campus Topology

+- MDF
+  - 2 Spine nodes
+- IDFs
+  - IDF1 supporting 192 users with a 2 leafs
+  - IDF2 supporting 240 users with a Modular 5 slot chassis
+  - IDF3 supporting 480 users with 5 leafs

 The drawing below shows the physical topology used in this example.
 The interface assignment shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.